 - 1. All partitions must be owned and managed by the same person(s). - 2.
 All partitions must be part of one building at one street address. - 3.
 The audible alarm device(s) must be placed where it/they can be heard by all partitions. - 4.
 The control cabinet must be protected from unauthorized access.
-This can be done by installing a tamper switch on the cabinet door (supplied with VISTA-128FBP/VISTA-250FBP).
-Wire the selected device to any EOLR-supervised zone (Zone 1-8).
+This can be done by installing a tamper switch on the cabinet door (supplied with the attack-proof cabinet).
+Wire the selected device to zone 6.
 Program this zone for day trouble/night alarm (type 05) or 24-hour audible alarm (type 07) response.
 The 24-hour alarm response must be used for multiple partitioned systems.